shailesh1729/tisp/book/la/matrices_2.md

-This section deals with the concepts of vector spaces associated with matrices, span, rank, invertible matrices, similar matrices, gram matrices and pseudo inverses.
+This section deals with the concepts of vector spaces associated with matrices, span, rank, invertible matrices, similar matrices, gram matrices, pseudo inverses, traces and determinants.

 ## Spaces Associated with a Matrix